serras/poke-fun/guide/adt.md

 |--|--|--|--|
 | ![Oddish](https://images.pokemontcg.io/sv3pt5/43_hires.png) | ![Gloom](https://images.pokemontcg.io/sv3pt5/44_hires.png) | ![Vileplume](https://images.pokemontcg.io/sv3pt5/45_hires.png) | ![Bellossom](https://images.pokemontcg.io/sv3/3_hires.png) |

-Your **task** is to refine the domain model to include this information.
+Your **task** is to refine the domain model to include this information — using `evolvesFrom` as the property name is the best choice because it aligns with serialization, but feel free to choose any other name.
+This in turns creates a domino effect in other files.
+This is a _good thing_: it means that the compiler is helping us understand where we need changes to keep everything aligned.

 You need to also update the `KtorPokemonTcgApi` implementation to account for this extra attribute, check the [Pokémon TCG API docs](https://docs.pokemontcg.io/) for the place where it appears.

 ```admonish info title="kotlinx.serialization"